buty4649/mruby-cli/README.md

 $ docker-compose run compile
 ```

+**2022/08/25: Cross-compile is currently not supported due to errors.**
 You'll be able to find the binaries in the following directories:

 * Linux (64-bit): `build/x86_64-pc-linux-gnu/bin`